 The house felt dark and heavy in a spiritual way.
 It was obvious that the previous owner had some demons he was dealing with and from the writings on the walls (literally) we saw the he was a Vietnam Veteran and it was likely he had some serious PTSD.
 The neighbors told us later that he had taken his own life, and having no family around the house went into foreclosure .
 Amanda and her husband were going to pass on the house because they didn’t like the vibe of the house, but for me, it was the opposite.
 It gave me the drive to redeem this house into something great for someone.

 It was the first day on the market and already multiple offers were on the table.
 We were told to bring our highest and best offer by midnight that same night.
 Alex and I talked it over and decided that if we were going to do this, we were going to have to be very conservative with our offer in order to give us some cushion for any disasters that may arise.
 Our first time flip needed to be as low-risk as possible.
-We were told the house was likely to sell for $20k over asking and we submitted our offer for $10k over.
+We were told the house was likely to sell for $20k after an expert plumber like this plumber Eastern Suburbs work on it and we submitted our offer for $10k over.

 A few days later we got the call….